Wmbansbach/Tax-Itemization/README.md

 # WinForms-to-.csv
-Parsing and Writing to .csv files using WinForms as a simple GUI
+Parsing to and writing to .csv files using WinForms as a simple GUI
 #

 Using Windows forms as a GUI, this application queries the user for various pieces of tax information, then pushes it all